 The ASSET program is the most structured automotive program at Penn College.
 It is built around the alternating eight-week classroom and eight-week co-op sessions.
 Each semester is scheduled to include the required academic classes.
 The scheduled academic classes are also eight-week classes designed to coincide with the automotive classes.
 Developmental classes are not offered on the eight-week schedule due to low demand.
 You will need to be on campus the full 16-week semester in order to complete the developmental course.
 This prevents taking developmental classes and participating in the co-op at the same time.
 The only exception is if you live and work close enough to Penn College to be able to work during the day at your dealership and commute to evening developmental classes.
 This option is only available with the permission of the faculty and sponsoring dealership.

 Graduates have a diverse set of skills and abilities that could prepare them for "green" careers focused on energy, renewable energy, and the environment.
 Read more...

 View the classes you will be attending in the College Catalog.

 Accreditation & Industry Connections

-ASSET is a partnership between Ford Motor Company; Ford, Lincoln, Mercury, and Mazda dealers; and Pennsylvania College of Technology.
+ASSET is a partnership between Ford Motor Company; Ford and Lincoln dealers; and Pennsylvania College of Technology.

-The Ford ASSET program is designed to prepare the graduate for a career as a certified technician with a Ford, Lincoln, Mercury, or Mazda dealership.
+The Ford ASSET program is designed to prepare the graduate for a career as a certified technician with a Ford or Lincoln dealership.
 The curriculum is delivered with this as the main goal.
 Students become familiar with the diagnostic materials and equipment specific to Ford and Lincoln-Mercury vehicles as well as the basic operating theory and fundamentals of automotive systems in general and Ford vehicles in particular.

 List of jobs via the College Catalog.